-What are you favorite sandals for an active lifestyle?
+What are your favorite sandals for an active lifestyle?

-Mine—hands down—are Tevas!
-And this year they’ve come up with a style I’ve been looking for for years: Sports Tevas that are platforms!!
+Mine are Tevas, hands down!
+And last year they came up with a style I’ve been looking for for years: Sports Tevas that are platforms!!

-Teva actually calls them Teva Flatform Universal Sandals, likely because you’re on a flat platform… for maximum comfort and distribution of weight, so greater stability, comfort, agility, and free to walk in your normal gait.
+Teva actually calls them Teva Flatform Universal Sandals, likely because you’re on a flat platform.
+The flat part, (with mild arch support), provides maximum comfort through distribution of weight, so greater stability, agility, and the freedom to walk in your normal gait.
 They also have a flip-flop style called Flatform Sandals that includes an adjustable ankle strap.

-As you will see in the video, I like them both but slightly favor the Teva Flatform Universal Sandals because they have greater stability and adjustability.
+As you will see in the video, I like them both but slightly favor the Teva Flatform Universal Sandals because the straps are sturdier and provide greater stability and adjustability.

-short petite ????
-5′ 1″, I prefer wearing platforms shoes.
-I don’t really mind being short, and didn’t even notice that I was in my youth because many people in Hawaii, where I grew up, are on the short or petite side.
-But it’s usually a whole lot more convenient begin taller, and besides, clothes look better and tall people can eat more too, but that’s another issue not resolved by platform shoes.
+short petite 5′ 1″, I prefer wearing platforms shoes.
+I’ve never really minded being short.
+In fact, I didn’t even realize I was considered short in my youth because many of the people in Hawaii where I grew up, are on the short or petite side.
+But, except on airplanes, it’s usually a whole lot more convenient begin taller.
+Clothes tend to look better and tall people can eat more too, but that’s another issue not resolved by platform shoes. 😜

-With platform shoes, it’s easier to hug taller people (I don’t get a crick in my neck hugging my husband and son, who are 5′ 9″ and 5′ 11″ respectively), it’s easier to reach things in my kitchen, and most pants fit better without needing to hem the length, plus the added slimming benefit of looking taller.
+With platform shoes on, it’s easier to hug taller people (I don’t get a crick in my neck hugging my husband and son, who are 5′ 10″ and 6′ respectively), it’s easier to reach things in my kitchen.
+When it comes to clothing, most pants look and fit better with platforms.
+You don’t need to hem the length, plus the benefit of a slimmer appearance by looking taller.